DS4PS/cpp-526-spr-2020/schedule.md

 ## Introduction

-Play the video below to learn a bit more about Jamison Crawford, Associate Faculty member at Arizona State University and instructor for Foundations of Data Science I.
+Play the video below to learn a bit more about Jamison Crawford, Associate Faculty member at Arizona State University and your instructor for Foundations of Data Science: Part I.

 <br>
 <br>